hmrc/income-tax-mtd-changelog/README.md

 ### 17 May 2023

-The following changes were deployed into sandbox and production.
+The following changes are now available in the Sandbox and Production.

 #### individuals-income-received-api